 Most people believe that being complementary is one of the safest ways to start a conversation in the workplace.

-However, the wider context and the exact wording you use can make or break your chances of having a pleasant and, more importantly, respectful interaction.
+However, the broader context and the exact wording you use can make or break your chances of having a pleasant and, more importantly, respectful interaction.

-With that in mind, there’s only one steadfast rule you should follow when complimenting someone you work with — or, really, anyone you don’t know that well.
+With that in mind, you should only follow one steadfast rule when complimenting someone you work with — or, really, anyone you don’t know that well.

 “Be cautious of inappropriate comments and microaggressions.
 What seems like an innocent compliment may have negative implications.
 When in doubt, keep it professional.
 Focus on the work, not the person.”